 The Port is well known for its heavy lift capability.
 Its stiff leg derrick is capable of lifting a total of 440,000 pounds (200,000 kg) at a 52-foot (16 meter) radius.

 Milwaukee handles a diverse mix of general cargoes including steel, wind turbine components, forest products, bagged materials, heavy machinery, farm and construction machinery, and project cargoes.

 A full roster of distributive services can be provided including but not limited to warehousing, sorting, recooping, decanning, palletizing and container stripping and stuffing.

-Kinder Morgan is the Port's bulk stevedore and handles a wide variety of dry bulk materials including salt, construction aggregates, coal, fertilizers, cement and grain products.
+Kinder Morgan is the Port's bulk stevedore and handles a wide variety of dry bulk materials including salt, construction aggregates, coal, and fertilizers.

-The Port of Milwaukee has about 300,000 barrels of bulk liquid storage capacity with the capability of service by vessel, pipeline, rail and truck.
+Port Milwaukee has about 300,000 barrels of bulk liquid storage capacity with the capability of service by vessel, pipeline, rail and truck.
 Products handled include clean petroleum, heavy oils and lubes, asphalt and vegetable oils.
 Both U.S. Oil and South Harbor (Tanco Terminals) are port tenants.

-The Port of Milwaukee's marketing group are transportation professionals who work with vessel owners, freight forwarders and cargo interests to design high quality, cost effective transportation and distribution programs for both domestic and international cargo streams.
-Port marketing representatives are capable and track cargo opportunities while developing waterborne and inland freight rate and handling quotes.
+Port Milwaukee's marketing group are transportation professionals who work with vessel owners, freight forwarders and cargo interests to design high quality, cost effective transportation and distribution programs for both domestic and international cargo streams.
+Port marketing representatives track cargo opportunities while developing waterborne and inland freight routes via Milwaukee.
 The Port maintains direct contact with vessel and barge owners, rail, truck and freight interests.
 The Port works with all interested parties to insure they have proper and accurate information on the costs and opportunities for using the Port/St. Lawrence Seaway and the U.S. inland waterway system.